Supplier's reporting obligation

 Excerpt from the code of conduct

-2.2 The employment is freely chosen
+2.2 Employment is freely chosen

 a) There is no forced labour, bonded labour or involuntary prison labour.